 A sliding-scale fee payment method is a common option at drug and alcohol rehab in Pennsylvania.
 These payment plans are based on your ability to pay and your current income.

 You must meet some criteria to qualify for this program.
-Our treatment support specialists at (800) 662-HELP (4357) can help you identify a rehab facility that offers a sliding-scale option.
+Our treatment support specialists at 800-926-9037 (Who Answers?) can help you identify a rehab facility that offers a sliding-scale option.